-- 1. Arsenic is used in semi-conductor electronic devices - 2.
+- 1. Arsenic is used as a semi-conductor in electronic devices - 2.
 Arsenic is also used in various agricultural insecticides and poisons. - 3.
-Metallic arsenic forms alloys with lead
+Metallic arsenic forms alloys with lead c) Write a balanced equation for the reaction of P_2O_5 with water.

 - 1. What is another name given to yellow phosphorus? - 2.
 Why is white phosphorus stored in water? - 3.
 Write an equation to show how phosphoric acid reacts with calcium hydroxide - 4.
-The chloride and oxide of phosphorus in the higher oxidation state are: PCl5 and $P{2}O{5}$. - a) Give the formulae of the chloride and oxide of phosphorus in a lower oxidation state. - b) Write a balanced equation for the reaction of PCl5 with water. - c) Write a balanced equation for the reaction of P_2O_c with water. - d) 25 cm^3 of the resulting solution of the reaction between P2O5 and water reacted completely with 25cm3 of 0.6moldm-3 NaOH.
-Calculate the concentration of the solution. - e) What is the name of the shape of PCl_s?
+The chloride and oxide of phosphorus in the higher oxidation state are: PCI_5 and P_2O_5 . - a) Give the formulae of the chloride and oxide of phosphorus in a lower oxidation state.

+- d) 25 cm^3 of the resulting solution of the reaction between P2O5 and water reacted completely with 25cm3 of 0.6moldm-3 NaOH.
+Calculate the concentration of the solution. - e) What is the name of the shape of PCl2?
 Give one of the bond angles in that shape.